lgaudencio/footy-fever/README.md

 * Testing inputs were used to ensure all user inputs would be handled correctly and would display appropriate feedback to the user.
 In the features section, it mentions how user inputs were handled.

-	* Main Menu: This will only accept either 1, 2, 3.
+	* Main Menu: This will only accept either 1, 2 and 3.
 It was tested by entering other numbers and other random letters to ensure the error was caught and handled appropriately.

 	* Back to Main Menu: This will only accept 0.
 It was tested by entering anything else other than ‘0’ to ensure the error was caught and handled appropriately.